SentientSam/Haskell/README.md

 **Fact:** Returns the factorial of a number

 **Fact_Guard:** Returns the factorial of a number (using guards instead of pattern matching)

+**Where:** Uses the where cause to break up a complex function into smaller parts to solve for the roots of an equation